 - Our Risk Managment Plan identifies possible risks and how to limit our exposure.

 a.
 Devonshire Street LM: SH-UpperHall_Final.pdfSH-LowerHall_final.pdfSH-WardensNorth_final.pdfSH-WardensSouth_final.pdf

 b.
-Wahroonga LM
+Wahroonga LM Evac Plan

 c.
-Blue Mountains LM
+Blue Mountains LM Evac Plan

-C. Meetinghouse Usage
+C. Meetinghouse usage

 - We ask any Local Meeting considering leasing space to a tenant (whether a residential or office tenancy) to use the information on the NSW Fair Trading website.

-D. Employment and Volunteers
+D. Employment and volunteers

 - Our Employment Policy applies to contractors, casual, part-time and full-time employees.
-There is a Sample Employment Contract which can be adapted locally.
+There is a Sample Employment Contract which can be adapted.
 Contracts should be clear if the employer is the Regional or the Local Meeting.

 E. What RM office holders need to do to meet our legal obligations